gvwilson/buildtogether.tech/src/process/index.md

 couldn't possibly work.
 In real life, we always learn things in later stages that we couldn't reasonably have anticipated in earlier ones, which means we constantly have to go back and revise earlier decisions.
-If we *do* try to figure out every detail in advance, we quickly succumb to [%i "analysis paralysis" %]analysis paralysis[%/i%].
+If we *do* try to figure out every detail in advance, we quickly succumb to analysis paralysis[%i "analysis paralysis" %].

 Every real software development processes attempts to resolve the tension between doing things once and spending so much time on planning that we never actually do anything.
-In order to understand the differences between them it helps to look at the [%i "Boehm Curve" %][%g boehm_curve "Boehm Curve" %][%/i%], which shows the effort required to fix a bug based on when it is caught.
+In order to understand the differences between them it helps to look at the [%g boehm_curve "Boehm Curve" %][%i "Boehm Curve" %], which shows the effort required to fix a bug based on when it is caught.

 In the 1970s and 1980s, Boehm showed that fixing bugs becomes more expensive as